cs1302uga/cs1302-ce14-proj/README.md

    $ git clone --depth 1 https://github.com/cs1302uga/cs1302-ce14.git
    ```

 1. Change into the `cs1302-ce14` directory that was just created and look around.
-There is nothing
+   **There is nothing here exept the `README.md` file!**
-   here!
    Execute the following command for more details:

    ```
    $ cat /home/grads/mec/cs1302-ce14.md